hoegge/documentation/getting-started/projections.md

 #### Querying for the state of the projection by partition

 Querying for the state of the projection is different due to the partitioning of the projection.
 You have to specify the partition and the name of the stream.

+> QUESTION: And how do you know what partition is in the results to do that?

 ### [HTTP API](#tab/tabid-read-partition-http)